 The results also demonstrate the rigidity of the role of sociocultural context in calibrating social attention mechanisms.
-Previously, Cohen, Sasaki, et al. (2017) demonstrated that for Americans, no matter if the background gazes were cueing in the opposite direction of the foreground gaze, they would experience cueing effects from the foreground gaze.
+Previously, it was demonstrated that for Americans, no matter if the background gazes were cueing in the opposite direction of the foreground gaze, they would experience cueing effects from the foreground gaze (Cohen et al., 2017).
 For East Asians, however, the incongruent background gazes interrupted the automatic reflexive orienting from the foreground gaze, during a relatively late SOA within the automatic cueing interval period.
-Their results suggest that long standing and repeated cultural inputs in the social environment can calibrate the social attention system to be sensitive to important information that is culture-specific.
+Those results suggest that long standing and repeated cultural inputs in the social environment can calibrate the social attention system to be sensitive to important information that is culture-specific.
 Although we hypothesized that highlighting meaning systems that people of all cultural groups should have (independent and interdependent self-construal) can modulate social attention mechanisms, it seems that these meaning systems still work within the boundaries of the culture-specific calibration of attention mechanisms.
-East Asian Canadians given the independent prime under mismatching condition also experienced interference from incongruent background gaze cues during a relatively late SOA within the automatic cueing interval period, demonstrating that East Asian Canadians may experience repeated cultural inputs that calibrate the social attention system in their East Asian cultural contexts, similarly to the East Asians in Cohen, Sasaki, et al. (2017).
+East Asian Canadians given the independent prime under mismatching condition also experienced interference from incongruent background gaze cues during a relatively late SOA within the automatic cueing interval period, demonstrating that East Asian Canadians may experience repeated cultural inputs that calibrate the social attention system in their East Asian cultural contexts, similarly to East Asians (Cohen, et al., 2017).

 Some limitations in the study may explain some unexpected findings.
-Typically at 1,000 ms SOAs, the cueing effect either disappears, or reverses such that gaze cues facilitate detecting targets that appear in the opposite direction (Cohen, Sasaki, et al., 2017; Posner & Cohen, 1984).
+Typically at 1,000 ms SOAs, the cueing effect either disappears, or reverses such that gaze cues facilitate detecting targets that appear in the opposite direction (Frischen & Tipper, 2004; Posner & Cohen, 1984).
 We tended to find significant cueing effects at 1,000 ms SOA through some of the conditions in Study 1 and 2, suggesting that the foreground gaze cue actually facilitated the correct target location when the target appeared 1,000 ms after the gaze cue.
-We gave verbal instructions to participants to keep their gaze on the central fixation cross until the target appeared, so that they do not pre-maturely shift their attention towards the direction of the gaze cue.
+We gave verbal instructions to participants to keep their gaze on the central fixation cross until the target appeared, so that they would not prematurely shift their attention towards the direction of the gaze cue.
 It is possible that participants ended up orienting towards the direction of the gaze cue voluntarily just before the target appeared, so that they facilitated their own “cueing effect”.
 While our experimenters used the mirror to check participants’ gazes throughout the experiment, without eye-tracking equipment we could not reinforce these pre-mature gazes 100% of the time.
 At 1,000 ms SOA, however, is when voluntary attention shifting can occur, so the mixed results at 1,000 ms SOA should not impact the findings found within the automatic cueing interval.

-Overall, we demonstrated how certain aspects of cultural socialization can shape social attention mechanisms to attune to specific stimuli in a complex social environment, and that highlighting interdependent meaning systems in the environment can further activate cognitive mechanisms associated with processing interdependence.
+Overall, these findings suggest how certain aspects of the cultural environment can shape social attention mechanisms to attune to specific stimuli in a complex social environment, and that highlighting interdependent meaning systems in the environment can further activate cognitive mechanisms associated with processing interdependence.
 In this case, we demonstrated that priming an interdependent self-construal activated mechanisms associated with broadening the scope of attention.
 Importantly, we also showed that these meaning systems have different downstream consequences for those who attach adaptive significance to them.
 It is imperative, then that research on the social attention system should be examined across many different populations who experience different social systems and societies since it is clear that these different sociocultural experiences not only calibrates the social attention system itself, but also bring with it the different ways the social attention system can be modulated.

 References